Koreas begin basketball friendlies in latest peace gesture

 Female players from North and South Korea were mixed into two teams that competed against each other at the North Korean capital's Ryugyong Jong Ju Yong Gymnasium.

-Photos showed a capacity crowd at the arena applauding as the two women's teams — dressed in white jerseys that read "Peace" and green jerseys that read "Prosperity" — marched onto the court holding hands.
-Team Prosperity defeated Team Peace 103-102, with North Korean Ro Suk Yong scoring 18 points.
+Photos showed a capacity crowd of 12,000 at the arena applauding as the two women's teams — dressed in white jerseys that read "Peace" and green jerseys that read "Prosperity" — marched onto the court holding hands.
+Team Prosperity defeated Team Peace 103-102, with North Korea's Ro Suk Yong scoring 18 points, according to pool reports.

 The South Koreans will play against the North Korean men's and women's teams on Thursday before returning home on Friday.